 Many people are turning to identity theft prevention services to safeguard against threats and to help them recover should the worst-case scenario occur.

 Enter IdentityIQ.
-It’s a powerhouse service with a number of cutting-edge protections that will help you stay one step ahead of fraudsters.
+It’s a powerhouse service with a number of cutting-edge protections that will help you stay one step ahead of fraudsters — now on sale for 15% off the first year.
 I recently took IdentityIQ for a test-drive, and today I’m sharing everything you need to know about this impressive newcomer to the market.

 Pro Tip: If you’re searching for a solid ID theft protection service, a good place to start is our guide to the best identity theft protection services on the market today.